lilyanB/DataCommas/README.md

 ## Overview:

-DataCommas is a transformative web and mobile application with a mission to decode complex blockchain data, providing users with comprehensive insights and simplified visualizations.
+DataCommas is a transformative web application with a mission to decode complex blockchain data, providing users with comprehensive insights and simplified visualizations.
 Our platform offers two central features:

 ## Wallet Visualization: